-Net earned premiums have increased to €71,904k (2021: €56,112k).
+Net earned premiums have increased to \notin 87,805k (2022: \notin 71,904k).
 The Company continues to mitigate insurance risk via ceded reinsurance arrangements, both internal and external, through a combination of facultative, excess of loss and quota share covers.
-This approach provides additional capacity for growth, contributes towards the direct expenses associated with growing an insurance franchise, and supports expansion into profitable lines of business whilst retaining a reduced share of start-up underwriting risk.
+This approach provides additional capacity for growth, contributes towards the direct expenses associated with growing an insurance franchise, and supports expansion into profitable lines of business whilst retaining a reduced share of underwriting risk.

-The Company recorded a loss on the overall technical result of €(4,831)k in 2022 (2021: loss of €99k).
-The Company's underwriting ratio (calculated as net claims incurred plus net acquisition costs plus change in net deferred acquisition costs, as a percentage of net earned premium) is 70% (2021: 67%).
-Net claims incurred, amounted to €52,268k (2021: €43,411k) mainly driven by property including agriculture and general liability lines of business.
-Net operating expenses of €24,467k (2021: €12,800k) included administrative expenses and acquisition costs net of reinsurance commissions and increased due to growth in business coupled with higher net retentions across some lines of business.
+The Company recorded a loss on the overall technical result of $\notin (24,608)$ k in 2023 (2022: loss of $\notin 4,831$ k).
+The Company's underwriting ratio (calculated as net claims incurred plus net acquisition costs, as a percentage of net earned premium) is 72% (2022: 70%).
+Net claims incurred, amounted to $\notin 79,992$ k (2022: $\notin 52,268$ k) mainly driven by increased losses in property including agriculture and precautionary increases on claims reserves against some of the long-term lines.
+This reserve strengthening resulted in negative technical results from these lines of business and increased the margin of management best estimate over actuarial best estimate to 8%.

+Net operating expenses of \notin 32,421k (2022: \notin 24,467k) included administrative expenses and acquisition costs net of reinsurance commissions and increased by 32.%.
+In line with our strategy, this increase was predominantly due to growth in business (21.1% increase in gross earned premiums from 2022) and additional investment in strengthening of underwriting and operational capabilities across Continental Europe.